Hans van der Heijden

 Hans (the Hague, NL, 1963) grew up in the post-war Prinsenhof in Leidschendam as the son of an architectural technician and the grandson of a furniture maker.
 He studied architecture and urban design at TH Delft, where he further developed the interest in building that he had inherited from his family.

-Hans specialised in housing design and in 1988, he was one of the first students to graduate on a densification proposal for the post-war Mariahoeve district in The Hague.
-During his studies, Hans worked at Mecanoo on the firm’s first large-scale housing projects.
-In 1994, he founded the office biq stadsontwerp with Rick Wessels.
-In 1996, he received the international Europan Prize for a design for the restructuring of a post-war residential ensemble in Liverpool.
+Hans specialised in housing design and in 1988 was one of the first students to graduate with a proposal for the densification of the post-war Mariahoeve district in The Hague.
+During his studies, Hans worked at Mecanoo on the company’s first large-scale housing projects.
+In 1994, together with Rick Wessels, he founded biq stadsontwerp.
+In 1996 he won the international Europan Prize for a design for the redevelopment of a post-war housing estate in Liverpool.

-After leaving biq stadsontwerp in 2014, Hans has been working under his own name in Amsterdam and participated in the manifestation WerkBundStadt Berlin.
-In addition, Hans holds is a honorary visiting professor in contemporary architectural practice at Liverpool University and a member of the Gestaltungsrat in Potsdam.
+Since leaving biq in 2014, Hans has worked under his own name in Amsterdam and participated in the manifestation WerkBundStadt Berlin.
+Hans is also an honorary visiting professor for contemporary architectural practice at Liverpool University and a member of the Potsdam Design Council.

-Hans van der Heijden has a portfolio of housing, urban design, re-use, cultural buildings and research.
-His award-winning designs include the renewal of Bluecoat Chambers in Liverpool and the urban renewal at Hessenberg and in Lakerlopen.
-The NRC journalist Bernard Hulsman named the social housing dat the Rotterdam Persoonshaven the most significant architectural design of 2020.
+Hans van der Heijden’s portfolio includes housing, urban design, adaptive reuse, cultural buildings and research.
+His award-winning designs include the regeneration of Bluecoat Chambers in Liverpool and the urban regeneration of Hessenberg and Lakerlopen.
+NRC journalist Bernard Hulsman named the Rotterdam Persoonshaven social housing project the most important architectural design of 2020.

 Photo: Jan Bijl, Rotterdam